SK Biopharmaceuticals Announces 100,000 Patients Globally Have Been Treated with Cenobamate Through Sales of XCOPRI® and ONTOZRY® in the U.S., Europe, Israel, and Canada

 SK Biopharmaceuticals, SK Life Science, and SK Life Science Labs are part of SK Group, one of the largest conglomerates in Korea.
 SK Inc., the parent company of SK Biopharmaceuticals, continues to enhance its portfolio value by executing long-term investments with a number of competitive subsidiaries in various business areas, including pharmaceuticals and life science, energy and chemicals, information and telecommunication, and semiconductors.
 In addition, SK Inc. is focused on reinforcing its growth foundations through profitable and practical management based on financial stability, while raising its enterprise value by investing in new future growth businesses.

-Angelini Pharma is an international pharmaceutical company, part of the Italian privately-owned multi-business Angelini Industries.
-The Company research, develops and commercialized health solutions with a focus on the areas of Brain Health, including Mental Health and Epilepsy, and Consumer Health.
-Founded in Italy at the beginning of the 20th century, Angelini Pharma operates directly in 20 countries, employing more than 3,000 people.
-Its products are marketed in over 70 countries through strategic alliances with leading international pharmaceutical groups.
-For more information about Angelini Pharma please visit https://www.angelinipharma.com.
+Angelini Pharma is an international pharmaceutical company, part of the Italian privately-owned Angelini Group.
+Angelini Pharma is committed to helping patients in the therapeutics areas of Mental Health (including Pain), Rare Diseases and Consumer Healthcare.
+Over the past 50 years, in the field of mental health, Angelini Pharma has gained international recognition for its substantial efforts to improve the management of patients with mental health disorders thanks to important, internally developed, molecules (such as trazodone) and its commitment to fighting mental health stigma.
+Angelini Pharma operates directly in 25 countries employing almost 3.000 people and commercializes its products in more than 50 countries through strategic alliances with leading international pharmaceutical groups.
+For additional info visit www.angelinipharma.com.

-Angelini Industries is a multinational industrial group founded in Ancona in 1919 by Francesco Angelini.
-Today, Angelini Industries represents a solid and diversified industrial reality that employs approximately 5,800 employees and operates in 21 countries around the world with revenues of over 2 billion euros, generated in the health, industrial technology, and consumer goods sectors.
-A targeted investment strategy for growth; constant commitment to research and development; deep knowledge of markets and business sectors, make Angelini Industries one of the Italian companies of excellence in the sectors in which it operates.
-To learn more visit www.angeliniindustries.com.

 XCOPRI® and ONTOZRY® are registered trademarks of SK Biopharmaceuticals Co., Ltd.